flynn/flynn/README.md

   -k="": pem file containing private keys (read from SSH_PRIVATE_KEYS by default)
 ```

-`privatekey` is the path to the server's private key (unencrypted).

 `authchecker` is a path to an executable that will check if the key is authorized, and exit with status 0 if it is.
 It will be called with the following arguments:

     authchecker $USER $KEY